Marianowo, West Pomeranian Voivodeship

-Marienfließ Abbey
+It is situated on the eastern and northern shores of Lake Marianowskie.

+History

-The origins of the village go back to the foundation of Cistercian monastery in 1228 by the region's Slavic ruler, Duke of Pomerania, Barnin I the Good (c.
-1217/1219 – 13 November 1278) from the Griffin dynasty (ducis Slauorum et Cassubie).
-In 1228, Cistercian nuns arrived and founded an abbey in Marienfließ (also Marienfliess, Marienflies).
+The area became part of the emerging Polish state under its first historic ruler Mieszko I around 967.
+Following the fragmentation of Poland, it formed part of the Duchy of Pomerania.
+The origins of the village go back to the foundation of Cistercian monastery in 1228 by Duke Barnim I the Good of Pomerania from the Griffin dynasty.
+In 1228, Cistercian nuns arrived and founded an abbey in the village.
 After the Protestant Reformation, the nunnery was secularized in 1569, but its purpose, to harbour unmarried or widowed noble women from the Duchy of Pomerania, continued as a Lutheran convent (damsels' foundation) for noble women.
 One of these noble women was Sidonia von Borcke, famous for her trial for witchcraft in 1620.

 On 28 June 1643 Gustavus Adolphus' daughter, Christina of Sweden, leased the estates of Marienfließ nunnery to Francis Henry of Saxe-Lauenburg for 10 years, after which it reverted to the new ruler of Pomerania, Frederick William, the Great elector, on 12 December 1653, rewarding Francis Henry's improvements to the estate.

 Under Brandenburg rule the damsels' foundation was restituted, but dissolved in 1945, when Marienfließ was handed over to Poland.